There ain’t no mountain high enough but Olympus is certainly up there.

 I took a 360 panoramic twirl to really take in what I had set out to do and achieved; be at one with the Gods.
 Seeing the Pindus range of mountains, Plateau of the Muses and the Aegean Sea from the top of Mount Olympus was a remarkable and literally breath-taking sight to behold.

 After having a casual conversation with other climbers about overcoming nerves and life in general, I cemented my presence on the mountain by signing the visitors’ book that sits at the very top of the mountain.
 I also had the obligatory paparazzo photos to showcase that I actually did the damn climb.
 The reward?
 Unfortunately, not a $100k pay cheque from Mike Whitney but the grand reward of achieving a remarkable physical feat.

 I have never been so happy to see a parked car in my life and drive away from that damned mountain.
-I was now in my safety box and I could now breathe a sigh of relief.
+Back in my comfort zone and I could now breathe a sigh of relief.
 I am still recapturing my breath and my sanity.
 No regrets – it was an amazing climb that really tested my physical and mental strength but what this climb taught me was to carefully pick your battles.
 If you want to walk a mile in my shoes and conquer Mount Olympus, just make sure you were the right ones!

 By car: I got there by car which seems to be the easiest option – find out how here.

 There are four types of accommodation to choose from on the east side of the mountain.
 These refuges have Greek names and are generally referred to as A, B, C and D. The fourth, Petrostrougka, is only two hours from the Gortsia trailhead.